St. Elijah, Spiritual Father of the Carmelite Order

 Elijah later met up with Elisha, who left his family and began to accompany the prophet.
 One day, as the two men were walking along, Elijah miraculously split open the Jordan River.
 When they crossed to the other side, a chariot of flames suddenly appeared and swept Elijah up to heaven, whereupon the amazed Elisha took Elijah’s place as prophet.
 About nine centuries later, St. Luke’s Gospel called John the Baptist as one “in the spirit and power of Elijah.”

 Nine Days with St. Elijah

-St. Elijah is honored on July 20; he is the patron of the Carmelite Order and Vehicle Blessings.
-Below are some Bible passages to help you get to know better this great prophet-saint.
+St. Elijah is honored on July 20; he is the patron of the Carmelite Order and vehicle blessings.
+Below are some Bible passages to help you get to know better this great prophet and saint.
 Consider spending nine days with this holy man through these various passages, and during your novena of days, ask St. Elijah to pray for any special intentions you might have.

 - Day 1) 1 Kings 17:1–16

 - Day 2) 1 Kings 18:17–29

 - Day 4) 1 Kings 19: 1–12

 - Day 7) 2 Kings 2:8-15